-During his time with the car, the vendor, who has a small collection of classics, has enjoyed tours around the Cotswolds and has ventured as far as the south coast.
+During his time with the car, the vendor, who has a small collection of classics, has enjoyed family days out and trips to the Cotswolds.
 Now finding himself with too many cars and not enough space, he is offering the car for sale.

 The dashboard is showing some patination to the woodwork but all the dials are in good working order and the cubby holes at either end – early examples of actual glove boxes – are a nice touch.
 More modern conveniences include a switch for the Kenlowe fan and indicators.

 The retrimmed seats are in good condition with light patination but no rips or tears and, while the carpets could perhaps use a refresh, the overall ambience retains the upmarket feel that it would have had originally.

 Obviously, it’s best enjoyed with the top down but if the British weather doesn’t play ball (and let’s face it, it’s not unknown) then there is a full set of weather protection.
 Given the remodelling of the body in the seventies, this is thought to have been made as part of the restoration but it’s seen little use and remains in good condition.

 There is a tonneau which covers all four seats with a zip to allow use of one or both front seats and a full folding roof with side screens which gives the profile more of a ‘gangster’ look and does actually provide decent protection from the rain.

 The boot is capacious enough to swallow it all, though putting it to use does require some forward planning as there is a little more to assembling it than the simple press of a button that suffices in most modern cars!

 The combination of elegant, flowing lines and the clever two-tone paintwork conspire to produce a silhouette that is drop dead gorgeous.
 The colours really suit the car, with the darker grey helping to take some visual weight out of the rear and cleverly disguising its four-seater body.